malteseduck/sonar-xquery-plugin/README.md

 Sonar XQuery Plugin
 ===================

 Language plugin for the Sonar code analysis tool (http://www.sonarqube.org/).
 This has been tested on Sonar 3.5.

-Currently the grammar is generated using ANTLR v3 and supports XQuery following the 1.0 specification.
+Currently the XQuery parser is generated using ANTLR v3 and supports XQuery following the 1.0 specification.
 There are some MarkLogic-specific additions to support some of what the MarkLogic XQuery parser allows.

-One of the TODO items is to upgrade support for some of the XQuery 3.0 syntax introduced in MarkLogic 6.0 as well as simplify the grammar management(maybe use the IntelliJ GrammarKit plugin).
+One of the "to do" items is to upgrade support for some of the XQuery 3.0 syntax introduced in MarkLogic 6.0 as well as simplify the grammar management(maybe use the IntelliJ GrammarKit plugin).

 Code parsing checks are marked as "INFO" so parser failures on 3.0 syntax should not be to disruptive.

 Usage